bombasticSlacks/Reclaimers/Game/Blocks/Plate-Carrier.md

 [Requisition 0](Game/Deployment#Requisition)
 {: .label .label-yellow }
 #### Plate Carrier
-*A small lightweight chest armour consisting of advanced fabric covering the torso and neck and 2 high density hard plates made of advanced polymers designed to stop firearms, one for each of the chest and back.
+*A small lightweight chest armour consisting of advanced fabric covering the torso and neck and 2 high density hard plates made of advanced polymers designed to stop projectiles, one for each of the chest and back.
 Usually includes a helmet or hood.*

 | [Armour Integrity](Game/Core/Armour#Armour%20Integrity) | 3 |
 | :---- | :---- |